magnusviri/tea-notes/README.md

 	tea +python.org ./script.py

-## Aliases/links/etc
+## Running tea packages without calling `tea`

 Tea will not create an alias, link, or modify the PATH variable.
 So Tea installed tools can't be found if you don't execute them with `tea`!
-That's because Tea is so heavily wrapped up in virtual environments and right now Tea is targeting developers and I believe developers are used to this behavior (I'm doing some Python development and it seems to be "normal" to have to "activate" virtual enviroments before I can do anything).
+That's because Tea is so heavily wrapped up in virtual environments and right now Tea is targeting developers and I believe developers are used to this behavior.
+I'm doing some Python development and it seems to be "normal" to have to "activate" virtual enviroments before I can do anything.

-But you can add aliases/links yourself.
+You can't add Tea's paths to the PATH variable because there isn't one path.
+Each item is split into it's domain and versions and it looks like they each have their own bin directory.
+I'm pretty sure GLOBs wont work in the path.

+Here's some ideas to solve this.

+### Custom /usr/local/bin/tea

+I'm leaning towards creating a custom /usr/local/bin/tea and linking all the tools I want to it.
+I'm not too sure this will scale well though.
+This is my /usr/local/bin/tea

+	#!/bin/sh

+	if [ -z "${TEA_PREFIX+1}" ]; then
+		TEA_PREFIX=~/.tea
+	fi

+	case $0 in
+		/usr/local/bin/tea)
+			$TEA_PREFIX/tea.xyz/v\*/bin/tea $*
+		;;
+		/usr/local/bin/wget)
+			$TEA_PREFIX/tea.xyz/v\*/bin/tea +gnu.org/wget wget $*
+		;;
+		/usr/local/bin/jq)
+			$TEA_PREFIX/tea.xyz/v\*/bin/tea +stedolan.github.io/jq jq $*
+		;;
+		*)
+			echo "tea doesn't know $0"
+			exit 1
+		;;
+	esac

+Then for each of my commands I link them to tea.

+	ln -s tea /usr/local/bin/jq

+I tried `tea -X`, but if tea hasn't installed the package, then `tea` will actually execute the link at /usr/local/bin, which causes the script to run all over, so it gets into an endless loop.
+I'm sure over time a better solution will come up.

+### Stub file

+This is very similar to the above method.
+I like the above method more because there's only one file to edit, and it is easy to find all of the tea stuff, just find all the links to /usr/local/bin/tea.

+	echo "#!/bin/sh\ntea +gnu.org/wget wget $*" >/usr/local/bin/wget

+### Alias

+Put this code in ~/.zshrc.

 	alias wget="tea +gnu.org/wget wget"

-Or even better, if you're using zsh, you can put this in your .zshrc or something (I don't know how it handles spaces yet).
+### zsh command_not_found_handler

+Put this in ~/.zshrc.
+I don't know how it handles spaces.
+The other problem with it is that `which` doesn't work with it.

 	function command_not_found_handler {
 		if [ -z "${TEA_PREFIX+1}" ]; then